sy091316/creatorverse/README.md

 ## Notes

-Describe any challenges encountered while building the app or any additional context you'd like to add.
+Describe any challenges encountered while building the app or any additional context you'd like to add:
+- Opening a modal when user clicks a delete button
+- ShowCreator page card alignment

 ## License